arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 }
 ```

-For Portenta C33, consider the following script for testing mounted SD card.
+For Portenta C33, consider the following script for testing a mounted SD card.

 ```arduino
 #include <vector>